moiezl/moiezl.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Computer Games Development Student at the University of Westinster, where we focus on the technical and creative aspects of game design and programming.
+I’m a Computer Games Development Student at the University of Westinster, where we focus on the technical and creative aspects of game design and programming.
 My academic journey has equipped me with a strong foundation in key areas, such as:
 * Programming
 * Game Design
 * 3D Modelling Fundamentals
-* Game Industry Standards and Business Practices
+* Game Enterprise/ Industry Standards and Business Practices

-With hands on experience, I've developed proficiency with a range of tools including:
+In terms of practical experience, I have worked with the following tools and languages:

-* Engines & IDEs: Unity3D, Visual Studio, Unreal Engine 5
+* Unity3D, Visual Studio, Unreal Engine
-* 3D Modelling: Blender
+* Blender
-* Development Tools: GitHub, Docker, Visual Studio Code
+* GitHub, Visual Studio Code
-* Programming Languages: C++, C#, HTML
+* C++ , C# , HTML

-My projects section showcases some of the tools that i've used, while my Blog goes over smaller projects that i've made.

-I'm excited to deepend my expertise in :
+<a href='/projects/'>The Projects</a> section highlights work I have been part of, showing my ability to apply these tools and concepts.<a href='/blog/'>The Blog</a> showcases smaller more niche aspects like <a href='/blog/2023/Making-A-Donut/'>Making a Donut!</a>

+In the upcoming academic year, I will be learning:
 * Machine learning
 * Maths & Physics for Games
 * Advanced Programming Patterns (with the use of leetcode and understanding how to problem solve better).

-profile: